 What to do 2 Weeks Before Thanksgiving

-- Look at your local grocery ads for sales this week.
+- Shop sales.
+Look at your local grocery ads for sales this week.
 It is a great time to purchase fresh cranberries, apples, frozen turkey, sweet potatoes, frozen vegetables, and baking essentials like sugar and flour.

-- If you are having guests stay overnight with you make Hash Brown Breakfast Casserole and/or French Toast Casserole and freeze.
+- Prepare breakfast casseroles.
+If you are having guests stay overnight with you make Hash Brown Breakfast Casserole and/or French Toast Casserole and freeze.
 I walk you through steps to freeze ahead of time and to make gluten-free or dairy-free if needed.
 Trust me, the last thing you want to do is have to make breakfast the day after Thanksgiving!

 What to do 1 Week Before Thanksgiving